Maksymilian Krybus: World War I

 In 1915, as a Prussian serf, he was conscripted into the army.
-In 1916–1918, he fought on the Western Front, where in the last year of the war he was wounded in the neck and thigh.
+From 1916 until 1918, he fought on the Western Front, where in the last year of the war he was wounded in the neck and thigh.
 After the war ended, he was demobilized.

 Studying era

-In the early 1920s, he began studying medicine at the renowned universities of the time in Munich, Heidelberg and Breslau.
-After passing the medical examination at the University of Munich in 1922, After completing a year of internship, he was promoted on 24 May 1923 by the Bavarian Ministry Of The Interior Sport and Integration to doctor of medicine with the degree cum laude and was allowed to practice in Germany.
+In the early 1920s, he began studying medicine at the renowned universities of the time, the Ludwig-Maximilians-Universität München, Heidelberg University, and the University of Breslau.
+After passing the medical examination at the Ludwig-Maximilians-Universität München in 1922, after completing a year of internship, he was promoted on 24 May 1923 by the Bavarian Ministry Of The Interior Sport and Integration to doctor of medicine with the degree cum laude and was allowed to practice in Germany.
 As an assistant physician, he worked from April 1924 to June 1925 in a sanatorium for pulmonary patients in Kowanówko.
-At the same time, he was studying at the Faculty of Medicine of the University of Poznań, where on April 22, 1925, he received a doctorate in all medical sciences.
+At the same time, he was studying at the Faculty of Medicine of the University of Poznań, where on 22 April 1925, he received a doctorate in all medical sciences.